-Status: First year milestones were met.
-Specifically, the evaluations of the feed, organic, and metal systems using qualitative feasibility tests were completed.
+Status: First-year milestones were met.
+Specifically, evaluations of the feed, organic, and metal systems using qualitative feasibility tests were completed.
 The parameters defined were then studied for both zinc and iron reductants in statistically designed experiments to give the first rough process model.
 Impurity studies have continued using the procedures developed during the first year.
 The major process variables of H2O and O2 content, alloy type, A/O ratio, final strip solution pH, and time have been evaluated with respect to impurity distribution.
-The morphology examinations of the reducing agent powders have started and will continue.
+Morphology examinations of the reducing agent powders have started and will continue.
 Two publications providing an overview of the progress on the galvanic stripping process have been completed and accepted for publication.
 Batch tests were completed and used to produce a materials balance and model flow sheet for a 15-ton per day plant.
 These results were presented to the Big River Zinc Company.
 Subsequently, a new completely integrated flow bench scale system was built.
 Simultaneous galvanic stripping runs using this system will be made during this research period.
 The actual Big River Zinc leach solutions will be used for the stripping runs.
-The data provided by this testing program are expected to provide all of the process information needed for the design of an industrial scale system.
+Data provided by this testing program are expected to provide all of the process information needed for design of an industrial-scale system.
 Also, these data should allow a preliminary economic evaluation of the galvanic stripping process for treating Big River Zinc Company leach zinc residue.
 Work with another company, Brush Wellman, has shown that iron and uranium removal from a D2EHPA process stream is technically feasible.
 However, the stripping solution, phosphoric acid, is not an economical alternative.
 Efforts are being made to find a more suitable stripping solution.
 Commercial application of the galvanic stripping process looks very favorable.
-Future plans for this project include the extended continuous running of the bench scale pilot plant.
-This project is in its fourth year.
+Future plans for this project include finalizing the flow sheet, analyzing the data generated, and preparing a report describing the final process.
+This project is in its fifth and final year.

-Technology Transfer and Outreach: Results from this research have been published in four different technical publications and two additional articles have been submitted for publication.
+Technology Transfer and Outreach: Results from this research have been published in various technical publications.
 This project involves industrial participants from three different companies.